brookhutchinson/interactive-gantt-chart/README.md

-# interactive-gantt-chart
+# Interactive Gantt Chart
-Data Visualization showing the duration of tasks during a selected start date and end date
+Data Visualization showing the duration of tasks during a selected task start date and task end date